 About 65 million Americans have recently experienced back pain and about 8% of all adults have chronic or persistent back pain that limits their ability to perform everyday activities.

-For some people, back injuries are caused by a bad posture, arthritis, or osteoporosis.
-For others, a back injury is the result of an acute injury such as a slip and fall or car accident.
+For some people, back injuries are caused by bad posture, arthritis, or osteoporosis.
+For others, a back injury results from an acute injury such as a slip and fall or a car accident.

 Existing back problems can also be worsened by an accident.

 What Are the Different Types of Back Injuries?

 Back injuries are among the most serious types of injuries for many reasons.
 Back injuries often lead to chronic or persistent pain and may limit your ability to perform everyday activities.
 Many types of back injuries are also difficult to correct or treat and there is even a name for this: failed back surgery syndrome.